 If you’re really trying to tidy up your footwork, it may be worthwhile checking out the DownUnder Board.
 More than 100 Tour pros swear by it and it’s a great, simple aid you can use to improve your balance.

-What are the best golf shoes in 2021?
+What are the best golf shoes?

 There are so many great golf shoes on the market today that it’s hard to narrow them down to just a few, but I’ve tried my best.